 No. While the majority of our loan recipients are in their late-teens and 20's, we also receive applications from Jewish students of all ages.

 No. JELF wants you to choose the university, graduate or vocational program that is the right fit for you, so long as:

 - It is an accredited U.S. institution.

 - You are enrolled as a full-time student.

 - The program leads to a degree or professional certificate.

 JELF does expect you to make sound decisions in choosing a school based on your field of study as well as economic considerations.

 No. JELF welcomes applications for both undergraduate as well as graduate school.
 We also help students who are pursuing their degree or certificate from a range of vocational schools and technical colleges.

 The loans provided by JELF are typically considered “last dollar” because they provide the final dollars that a student needs to go to school.
-Students are encouraged to apply to JELF after applying for and accepting all possible scholarships and other student loans for which they qualify.
+Students apply to JELF after applying for all other student loans and scholarships for which they qualify.